DreamsofPy/cleopatra/README.md

-Dillinger
+Cleopatra
 =========

-Dillinger is a cloud-enabled HTML5 Markdown editor.
+Cleopatra is a cloud-enabled HTML5 Markdown editor.

   - Type some Markdown text in the left window
   - See the HTML in the right